Perfect Lemon Ricotta Cheesecake

 How do I keep the crust from cracking?

 This is from insufficient butter or too many graham cracker crumbs.
 The butter is the glue that holds the graham crackers together to form the crust.
 Measure everything carefully.
 Another thing is to make sure it is real butter and not margarine.
-Also, be sure that the crumbs are crushed very fine.
+Also, be sure that the crumbs are crushed very finely.
 It is okay to crush them by hand as long as they are entirely crumbled with no large crumbs.
 I like to use a food processor.

 Why is my lemon ricotta cheesecake runny?